Total Solar Eclipse 2017 – Sawtooth Mountains, Idaho, USA

 A week prior to Totality, I managed to injure my back loading my fat old dog into our pick-up truck.
 The first few days, when I could barely get in and out of bed, I didn’t think I would be able to make the hike.
 By day five, of my seven day countdown, I had healed enough to carry on.
 But now another problem loomed… smoke.
 Earth’s warming climate has contributed to yet another summer of large blazes in the western US, and we were being inundated with smoke from both distant and regional infernos.

-My plan was to arrive in Stanley on Saturday, scope out the situation and alter my itinerary as necessary… depending on crowd conditions.
-Mainstream media had been hyping the event since late spring and reserve campsites had, long since, been booked up.
+My original plan had been to arrive in Stanley on Saturday, scope out the situation and alter my itinerary as necessary, depending on crowd conditions.
+Due to my back, however, I decided to move my departure to Sunday.
+At any rate, mainstream media had been hyping the event since late spring and reserve campsites had, long since, been booked up.
 With so many people flooding into an area prone to wildfire, I knew I would need a contingency plan in case something erupted before, during, or after the eclipse.
 I had no wish to be caught in a blaze and decided to go to Stanley Lake, where there is ample dispersed camping and easy access, if the hike to Lake 9,000 had to be scrapped.
 Stanley Lake can be driven to, being just a little above the valley floor, at 6,513ft elevation.
 Unfortunately that lake’s dramatic backdrop, McGown Peak, would be out of frame during Totality… one reason I chose the more difficult route up to Lake 9,000.
 Another reason was Stanley Lake’s accessibility, which promised to make it an anthill of humanity during the event.
 Nonetheless, I kept it on my list of fallback locations.
-Ironically, the day after the eclipse a blaze did break out, and close to Stanley Lake… near Lady Face Falls and the Hanson Lakes, locations I had also been considering.
+Ironically, the day of the eclipse a blaze did break out, and close to Stanley Lake… near Lady Face Falls and the Hanson Lakes, locations I had also been considering.

 By Saturday night, and with my back still an issue, I began to vacillate… nearly cashing the whole thing in when I put my loaded pack on and carried it around for a little while.
 Bearing in mind that I had not been on an arduous hike for at least a decade, I knew how out of shape I was.
 As I lay awake that night, determined to find a way to complete this sojourn, I decided to lighten my load in as many ways as possible.
 Changing to a smaller pack and, among other things, replacing my sleeping bag with a couple of good fleece throws, got the pack down to a do-able weight.
 That paring down included reducing my water from 4 liters to two… a decision that would return to haunt me, but I had read that the water in Lake 9000 was potable, so intended to refill my bottles there.